J-Mauerhofer/observability_dashboard_dockerized/README.md

 #### 2. Build the Docker Image

+Make sure Docker is installed and running, and that you have the necessary permissions to build the image.

-Build the Docker image using the provided `Dockerfile`:
+Build the Docker image using the provided `Dockerfile`.

 ```bash
 docker build -t evosuite-tool .
 ```

 This command creates a Docker image named `evosuite-tool`.

 #### 3. Obtain the Tutorial Stack Project